 You can see from above what an emergency is.
 It’s not having to pay for an oil change, changing out light bulbs, taking a planned vacation off work, or to buy flea medicine for the dog, Those things should be factored in your actual budget.
 These are those things that you never see coming and catch you by surprise.

 How Much Do I Need To Save?

-This is the million dollar question.
+This is the million-dollar question.
 What’s an appropriate amount to save?
-Well, I hate to say it but it depends on the individual as far as a dollar amount but here’s some good guidelines to get started.
+Well, I hate to say it but it depends on the individual as far as a dollar amount but here are some good guidelines to get started.

 - How much are all of your monthly bills (add them up because this is important).
 Don’t miss anything like car insurance, groceries, utilities, or rent/mortgage.